purrfectgrape/wmt2021/README.md

 ## Retrieve data from WMT 2021
 Please note that it would take approximately 7 to 8 hours to retrieve all datasets for the Japanese-English language pair from WMT 2021.

     ./scripts/get_all_wmt2021.sh

+If you would like to retrieve individual datasets, do the following.
+Substitute the name of the corpus you are interested in with *paracrawl*

+    ./scripts/get_data.sh -c ted